ArthurBarthur/ArthursAudioBPs/README.md

 # Overview videos for each release:
+- V1001 5.0.3: Same as 1001 but in UE5.
+Some stuff does not work, but a lot does!
+- V1001: No idea what I did here, but it was cool
 - V1000...: Everything is finally set in stone!
 For now lol.
 This means videos is the logical next step LETS GOOOO :)
 - V9.9.9.7: in the middle of the last transformation, so just a teaser now https://youtu.be/dq5x6IP1YWE
 - V9.9.9 erview-video: we got this far together..now truly it is close, getting ready to set things in stone and make lots of videos!!!